tdemin16/nlu-project/README.md

 $ source nlu_env/bin/activate
 $ pip install requirements.txt
 ```
-> Be sure to create a virtual environment with Python 3.9.7 otherwise it is not guaranteed it will work.
+> Be sure to create a virtual environment with Python 3.9.7 otherwise it is not guaranteed to run appropriately.

 ## Settings
 In order to simplify the execution, each training setting can be changed in `settings.py`.
 There you can find: